Shivaji: Modes of warfare

 Shivaji maintained a small but effective standing army.
-The core of Shivaji's army consisted of peasants of Maratha and Kunbi castes.
+The core of Shivaji's army consisted of peasants of the Maratha and Kunbi castes.
 Shivaji was aware of the limitations of his army.
-He realised that conventional warfare methods were inadequate to confront the big, well-trained cavalry of the Mughals, which was equipped with field artillery.
+He realised conventional warfare methods were inadequate to confront the big, well-trained cavalry of the Mughals, which was equipped with field artillery.
 As a result, Shivaji mastered guerilla tactics which became known as Ganimi Kawa in the Marathi language.
 His strategies consistently perplexed and defeated armies sent against him.
-He realized that the most vulnerable point of the large, slow-moving armies of the time was supply.
+He realized the most vulnerable points of the large, slow-moving armies of the time were supply chains.
 He utilised knowledge of the local terrain and the superior mobility of his light cavalry to cut off supplies to the enemy.
 Shivaji refused to confront the enemy in pitched battles.
 Instead, he lured the enemies into difficult hills and jungles of his own choosing, catching them at a disadvantage and routing them.
 Shivaji did not adhere to a particular tactic but used several methods to undermine his enemies, as required by circumstances, such as sudden raids, sweeps and ambushes, and psychological warfare.

 Shivaji was contemptuously called a "Mountain Rat" by Aurangzeb and his generals, because of his guerilla tactics of attacking enemy forces and then retreating into his mountain forts.